OlinaLiuGit/OlinaRepo/CATS_spec/quality/content/docs-content-e2e/CATS-API.md

 # CATS API

 ## Get the CATS Portal access token in PostMan
-You can download PostMan App at: https://www.getpostman.com/
+If you want to call CATS API, you need to get the access token to CATS at first.
-1. In postman, select **Authorization**
+1. In postman App(You can download PostMan App at: https://www.getpostman.com/), select **Authorization**
 2. Choose **Type: OAuth 2.0**
 3. **Get New Access Token**, and in pop-up dialog fill like following, and request a new token
 	- **Token Name**: whatever